ZEROFAIL/zrpc_smoke_test/README.md

 - `yield_edge` gets a single edge from and external datastore and returns it to the client.

-- `create_edge` receives the yielded edge checks if the source and target vertices exist in the TinkerGraph DB, creates them if necessary, and then creates the edge between them.
+- `create_edge` receives the yielded edge, checks if the source and target vertices exist in the TinkerGraph DB, creates them if necessary, and then creates the edge between them.